UniCam-PA-Epi/Fenland-Diurnal-PA/README.md

 * **Data Transformation:** Transforms total PAEE from J/min/kg to kJ/hour/kg for easier interpretation.
 * **GLMs:** Fits generalized linear models (GLMs) to assess the relationship between total PAEE and each outcome variable.
 The models include total PAEE, its quadratic term, and interactions with sex, along with baseline characteristics and body composition measures as covariates.
 * **Model Evaluation:** Performs likelihood ratio tests to compare the full model (including total PAEE and its interactions) to a base model with only baseline covariates.
 * **Predicted Outcome Curves:**  Generates predicted outcome values across a range of total PAEE values (from 20 to 100 kJ/hour/kg) to visualize the relationship between total PAEE and each outcome.
 * **Visualization:**  Creates plots of the predicted outcome curves, stratified by sex, to illustrate the impact of different total PAEE levels on the outcomes.
-* **Model Diagnostics:** Saves the estimated model parameters and results of likelihood ratio tests to an [Excel file](Code/Tables/9_totalPAEEAnalysis.xlsx).
+* **Model Diagnostics:** Saves the results of likelihood ratio testing to an [Excel file](Code/Tables/9_totalPAEEAnalysis.xlsx).
 * **Outcome-Specific Models:** Adapts the GLM family (Gaussian or inverse-Gaussian) and link function (log or identity) based on the characteristics of each outcome variable.
 <br> <br>

 **[10_panelPlots.do](Code/10_panelPlots.do)**

 `10_panelPlots.do` creates panel plots by combining the individual outcome plots generated in the `8_cosinorFeatureAnalysis.do` and `9_totalPAEEAnalysis.do` scripts.

 * **Plot Combination:** Combines the individual graphs produced in the previous analysis steps (`cosinorFeatureAnalysis` and `totalPAEEAnalysis`) for each outcome variable, cluster group (including the pooled sample), and model adjustment level.
 * **Panel Layout:** Arranges the combined plots into a 2x5 grid (2 rows, 5 columns), creating a panel figure for each combination of cluster group, analysis type, and model level.
 * **Output:** Exports the panel plots as PNG image files (`Code/Figures/<group>_<analysis>_<model>.png`).
 <br> <br>